Gary/Chicago International Airport: Activity

 Chicago-based Boeing selected the airport to permanently base its Midwest corporate jet fleet.

 For many years airplanes seen in the Chicago Air & Water Show have flown from here, including the U.S. Air Force's C-5 Galaxy and the F-16 flight demonstration aircraft of the U.S. Air Force Thunderbirds.
 Since 1999, the Gary Air Show has based its operations here as well.

 Ground transportation

 The South Shore Line commuter rail train serves the Gary/Chicago International Airport.
-The station, which is known as Gary Airport/Clark Road, is located near Second Avenue, approximately 1 mi south of the terminal.
+The station, which is known as Gary/Chicago Airport, is located near Second Avenue, approximately 1 mi south of the terminal.
 Service runs to downtown Chicago.